farmeroy/portfolio2.0/case-studies/synth-app.md

 However, I wanted to also add a portal, and ensure it was accessible.
 This lead me to HeadlessUI,
-which is an unstyled, barebones
+which is an un-styled, bare-bones
 UI library built by the Tailwind team.
 This is great because it allows me to have a lot of control over the design, while also a lot of built in accessibility